James H. Fagan

-James H. "Jim" Fagan (born October 13, 1947 in Taunton, Massachusetts) is an American attorney and politician who represented the 3rd Bristol District in the Massachusetts House of Representatives from 1993–2011.
+James H. "Jim" Fagan (born October 13, 1947, in Taunton, Massachusetts) is an American attorney and politician who represented the 3rd Bristol District in the Massachusetts House of Representatives from 1993 to 2011.

 Education and career

 Fagan graduated with a BA from Bridgewater State College in 1969.
 Between 1969 and 1970, he taught at Mulcahey Elementary School in Taunton, where he was also a coach.
 In 1973, Fagan earned his JD from Suffolk University Law School.
 After joining a private law practice for two years, Fagan became a Bristol County assistant district attorney, serving at the Taunton District Court; he would hold this position from 1975 to 1976.

 Following his term as assistant district attorney, Fagan returned to private practice in 1976 as a partner of Fagan & Goldrick, PC.
 His long tenure in law has given Fagan a reputation as a “well-known defense attorney.”
 Fagan has stated that he represents “serious people,” and he has also remarked that “the people I represent know how to bleeping kill a guy”.

 Fagan is known for his off-the-cuff remarks, illustrated by his characterization in the Boston Herald as “an outspoken lawmaker and defense lawyer.”
-In one instance, Fagan’s local newspaper, the Taunton Gazette notes that Fagan’s “brash and quick wit” is viewed by some observers as a “propensity for occasional over-the-top outbursts.”
+In one instance, Fagan's local newspaper, the Taunton Gazette notes that Fagan's “brash and quick wit” is viewed by some observers as a “propensity for occasional over-the-top outbursts.”

 Massachusetts House of Representatives

 1992

 In 1992, incumbent Representative Marc Pacheco decided to run for Massachusetts Senate, leaving open his 3rd Bristol District seat in the Massachusetts House of Representatives.
 At the time, the 3rd Bristol district included all of wards 1, 2, 3, 4, 5, 7, and 8 in the city of Taunton.

-Fagan ran in the Democratic Party primary for the seat, facing opponents Carol Doharty, Gail Tardo, Alfred Baptista Jr, and George Bertoldo.
+Fagan ran in the Democratic Party primary for the seat, facing opponents Carol Doherty, Gail Tardo, Alfred Baptista Jr, and George Bertoldo.
 In a close race, Fagan won the nomination with 2,106 votes to Doharty's 2,024 and Tardo's 1,993.

 Fagan faced Republican Audrey Zrebiec in the general election.
-He defeated her by a 35 point margin, garnering 10,870 votes to Zrebiec's 5,130 votes.
+He defeated her by a 35-point margin, garnering 10,870 votes to Zrebiec's 5,130 votes.
 This would prove to be Fagan's most competitive election for nearly two decades.

 1994

-Due to the results of the 1990 United States Census, the boundaries of Fagan's districts were altered slightly prior to the 1994 election.
+Due to the results of the 1990 United States census, the boundaries of Fagan's districts were altered slightly prior to the 1994 election.
 The newly drawn district, still wholly within the city of Taunton, now included all of wards 1, 2, 3, 4, and 5, as well as ward 7, precinct A; and ward 8, precinct B.

 Running for re-election, Fagan faced no opposition in the Democratic primary or the general election, and thus secured a second term in the House.